What Is The Factors Of 42

 Now, we have identified all the factors of 42: 1, 2, 3, 6, 7, 14, 21, and 42.
 These numbers, when multiplied in pairs, produce 42, illustrating the foundational nature of factors in constructing a number.

 Understanding the concept of prime factorization is also essential.
-Prime factorization is the process of breaking down a number into its prime factors, which are prime numbers that, when multiplied together, give the original number.
+Because of that, prime factorization is the process of breaking down a number into its prime factors, which are prime numbers that, when multiplied together, give the original number.
 For 42, the prime factorization is 2 x 3 x 7.
-Here’s how we arrive at this:

 • Start with 42.